Strapping: Polyester

 Oriented or tensilized polyester and nylon are the strongest plastic strapping products and are used as a viable alternative to steel strapping in some industries.
 Polyester provides excellent retained tension on rigid loads.
 Its excellent recovery properties help a load absorb impact without strap breakage.

 There are specialized types available for specific applications.
 For instance, in cold climates a strap bonded in hot melt glue is used because it is weather-proof.

 Nylon

-Nylon strap has the greatest specific strength of the three plastics, however it is rarely used due to its high price.
-In the past nylon strap used to be very popular, but over time polyester has replaced almost all of its use.
-One application that still uses this type of strap is cold room applications, because it does not creep as much as the other types of plastic.
+Nylon strap has the greatest specific strength of the three plastics, but it is rarely used due to its high price.
+Nylon strap used to be very popular, but over time polyester strap has almost completely replaced nylon.
+Nylon strap is still used in cold room applications, however, because it does not creep as much as the other types of plastic.

 Corded and woven

 Corded and woven strapping are available in several constructions, primarily involving polyester and rayon.
 Some types are reusable.
 Because this system uses a buckle for a joint, corded and woven strapping can have a larger system strength than steel banding.
 Corded polyester strapping also has a higher elongation than other strapping systems, which gives it an ideal memory for sea and rail shipments.
 Because corded and woven polyester straps are light and soft, they are also a safer alternative to steel banding.